• Home

 7. First Coat Satin Finish

 Next, paint the cabinet box fronts.
 Use the roller for a smooth finish.
-If you need to use the brush you can roll over the areas after as well.
+If you need to use the brush you can roll over the areas after for a smooth even finish.

 Allow cabinets to dry overnight.